 How to unpack after your move

 The entire moving process is very stressful, from the moment you make that decision to move to a new apartment until the very last decoration is set up, you’ll be under pressure the entire time.
-Just be sure to hire a locksmith company to help change out your locks.
+(And be sure to hire a locksmith company to help change out your locks.)
 However, there is one part of the moving process which is more enjoyable than the others, and that is the unpacking stage.
 We are here to teach you how to unpack after your move.
 Unpacking after a move is one of the most rewarding aspects of moving because you’ll finally get to see your new home develop into your own.
-So, we as NYC movers and office movers, created a guide to all of the unpacking tips and tricks, to help make this part of the move more smooth.
+So we, as NYC movers and packers, created a guide to all of the unpacking tips and tricks, to help make this part of the move more smooth.

 Unpack all necessities

 When you pack, create a box with everything you’ll need right away.
 This can include any toiletries you use every day like a toothbrush, toothpaste, toilet paper, razor, soap, shampoo etc. A change of clothes and any cleaning supplies you might need if you want to clean your new home.
 You should pack this in the car with you and not necessarily the moving truck.
 Only because you’re going to want to use it right away.
 You should also consider bringing anything that might help you unpack, such as box cutters or scissors.